UFC Live: Vera vs Jones: Predictions & Analysis

 A few statistical edges stand out.
 Buentello throws significantly more leather — a 0.3 sig. strike per minute gap.
 Kongo is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Buentello has tighter striking defense, making opponents miss more often.

 The Pick: Cheick Kongo over Paul Buentello.
-We're leaning Kongo here at 71%, a solid but not overwhelming edge.
+The model is firm on this one: Kongo at 76%.

 Alessio Sakara